 The mission included a naval escort on the route, made up of a patrol ship and four destroyers, with important technical and logistical support tasks: repair equipment and spare parts on board for the aircraft technical personnel, rescue aircrafts forced to ditch offshore, function as a link in radio links over long distances and as meteorological observers.

 On the 8th of June, 1929, the Italian formation, flying from Varna, stepped ashore on the small lake Khadgibeisky-Liman, North of Odessa, where the local authorities had expressly built a new wharf for the hydroplanes.
 The Soviet local authorities received Italo Balbo like a head of state, with a military review and a band playing the “Socialist International anthem” and the “Royal March” for the Italian visitors.
-Among the soviet hosts: the General Baranov, Commissioner of the Soviet People’s Air Force and Chief of the Russian Air Force, the First Secretary of the Odessa Soviet Alexejenko and the Head of Air Forces of the Black Sea Lavorov.
+Among the soviet hosts: the Colonel Pyotr Baranov, Chief of the Air Force of the Red Army, the First Secretary of the Odessa Soviet Alexejenko and the Head of Air Forces of the Black Sea Lavorov.

 For the occasion, the Soviets had erected a triumphal arch, repaired the roads and confiscated all the cars of the region to carry the prestigious guests.
-The big group was hosted in the Hotel Europa, once called “Londonskaya”, the oldest hotel of Odessa, refurbished for the occasion, where they even provided baked white bread (usually scarce).
+The big group was hosted in the Hotel Europa, today’s “Londonskaya”, the oldest hotel of Odessa, refurbished for the occasion, where they even provided baked white bread (very scarce in the city).

 During the two days of stay in Odessa, the local population showed growing sympathy for the unusual visitors, besieging the hotels where Italian aviators were staying.
 The Soviet government representatives organised many receptions for the Italian delegation.